dna-storage/framed/README.md

     docker pull kvolkel/framed:revision

-Now, you should be able to simply run the following to run a container with a complete environment that can run FrameD and the small examples in the following sections.
+Now, you should be able to simply run the following to run a container with a complete environment that can run FrameD and the small examples in the following sections:

+	docker run -it kvolkel/framed:revision

 No further installation steps should be required.

-   docker run -it kvolkel/framed:revision

 # Running FrameD Analysis